Netatalk/netatalk/doc/manual/Configuration.md

 ACL_MASK entry is present too, afpd recalculates its value so that the new group rights become effective and existing entries of type ACL_USER or ACL_GROUP stay intact.

+## Directory Cache Tuning

+The dircache (Directory Cache) in Netatalk provides a cache of the full paths for all files and directories enumerated by a user.
+Once populated during the first directory enumeration, subsequent enumerations can be delivered directly from memory.
+This enables fast responses even when working with very large directories.
+When a user renames/deletes files and directories, the dircache entries are updated/removed immediately.

+While the dircache is kept in sync with AFP operations, it is unable to detect external changes outside of Netatalk (eg, local file changes, or changes using other file sharing services like Samba).
+As a result, Netatalk performs a stat() operation to validate a dircache entry is still valid, every single time a cache entry is read.
+This impacts the benefits and effectiveness of the dircache.

+For setups where Netatalk is the only accessor, or where external file changes are infrequent, the additional file stat operations are mostly redundant, and can be safely tuned down.
+This significantly reduces IO operations on storage/page-cache/ZFS ARC layers.

+**If a dircache entry is found to be stale when used, the invalid_on_use counter is incremented, and the dircache entry is transparently rebuilt.**
+You can use the invalid_on_use counter to tune `dircache validation freq`.

+dircachesize = *number* **(G)**

+Maximum possible entries in the directory cache.
+The cache stores directories and files.
+It is used to cache the full path to directories and CNIDs which considerably speeds up directory enumeration.
+Given value is rounded up to nearest power of 2.
+Each entry takes about 100 bytes, which is not much, but remember that every afpd child process for every connected user has its own cache.

+Default: 8192, Maximum size: 131072.

+dircache validation freq = *number* **(G)**

+Directory cache validation frequency for external change detection.
+Controls how often cached entries are validated against the filesystem to detect changes made outside of netatalk (e.g., direct filesystem modifications by other processes).
+A value of 1 means validate cache every access (default for backward compatibility which performs a stat() operation on the storage object to validate the cache every cache read), higher values validate less frequently.
+For example, 5 means validate cache entries every 5th access.
+Higher values improve performance and significantly reduce storage IO and page cache stress, but may delay detection of changes external from Netatalk.

+Default: 1, Range: 1-100.

+Internal netatalk operations (file/directory create, delete, rename) always invalidate dircache entries immediately regardless of this setting.
+If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

+dircache metadata window = *number* **(G)**

+Time window in seconds for distinguishing metadata-only changes from content changes in directories.
+When a directory's ctime changes within this window from the current time, the change is considered potentially metadata-only (permissions, extended attributes) rather than content modification.
+Smaller values are more conservative but may cause unnecessary cache invalidation.
+Larger values improve performance but may retain stale entries longer.

+Default: 300 seconds (5 minutes).
+Range: 60-3600 seconds.

+If Netatalk is the only process accessing the volume you can safely set a value of 3600.

+dircache metadata threshold = *number* **(G)**

+Maximum time difference in seconds between cached and current directory ctime to be considered a metadata-only change.
+Works together with dircache metadata window to avoid invalidating cache entries for minor metadata modifications.
+This prevents cache invalidation for small, recent ctime changes that are likely due to more frequent permission or extended attribute modifications rather than directory content changes.

+Default: 60 seconds (1 minute).
+Range: 10-1800 seconds.

+If Netatalk is the only process accessing the volume you can safely set a value of 1800.

+**Example** (Netatalk only access to volume): dircache validation freq = 100 dircache metadata window = 3600 dircache metadata threshold = 1800

+**Note**: Monitor dircache effectiveness by checking Netatalk log files for "dircache statistics:" lines when afpd shuts down gracefully (user disconnects).

 ## Filesystem Change Events